Windsor Palace (Bangkok): Demolition and excavation

 Following the Siamese Revolution of 1932 which abolished absolute monarchy, the property surrounding Windsor Palace was leased to the Ministry of Education's Department of Physical Education in 1935 to serve as the construction site for the National Stadium complex, with Suphachalasai Stadium at its core.
 The palace was subsequently demolished, and its existence faded from public knowledge.

 Part of the National Stadium complex was established as the Central Physical Education School, which later became part of Srinakharinwirot University's Faculty of Physical Education.
 Ownership of these buildings was transferred to Chulalongkorn University's School of Sports Science when their lease expired in 1997.
 Later during renovations by Chulalongkorn University, fragments of marble columns and statues were discovered, and it was concluded that they originated from the palace structure.
 These are now on display at the School of Sports Science.
 Numerous marble fragments have also been found within the site of the National Stadium, but have been left lying around as debris.
 There have been calls for formal excavation and cataloguing, but no substantial developments have yet emerged.

 On the eightieth anniversary of the establishment of Chulalongkorn University in 1997, a set of commemorative postage stamps was issued.
-Windsor Palace was featured in one of the designs.
+Windsor Palace featured in one of the designs.